decred/dcrdocs/docs/getting-started/user-guides/paymetheus.md

 We're going to use a local one that Paymetheus has already started so just press Continue.

+> The first time Paymetheus starts, it will download the blockchain in the background.
+This can take up to an hour.

 ---

 ## **Create or Restore Wallet** ##